sibest19/ha-addons/stove_heating_ai/DOCS.md

 2. Configure the add-on
 3. Start the add-on
 4. Check the logs of the add-on to see if everything is working correctly
+5. Use the rest commands (see below) or the UI to train the AI and to get predictions

 ## Rest commands to use the AI